bahmutov/cypress-examples/docs/commands/assertions.md

 // assert that cy.wrap yields the same array reference
 // as we passed into it
 cy.wrap(arr).should('equal', arr)
+// if you have another array, even if the values are the same
+// the "equal" assertion compares just the reference
+// thus an array is "not.equal" to its copy cy.wrap(arr).should('not.equal', Cypress._.clone(arr))
+// but it is "deep.equal" to another array if the values are the same cy.wrap(arr).should('deep.equal', Cypress._.clone(arr))
 // assert the yielded array has the expected items inside cy.wrap(arr)
   .invoke('reverse')
-  .should('deep.equal', ['Grapes', 'Bananas', 'Apples'])
+  // because we are comparing arrays, we need to use "deep.equal" assertion .should('deep.equal', ['Grapes', 'Bananas', 'Apples'])
 ```